-Requirements of corporate Evidence of meeting requirement Demonstration of annual compliance governance 1.1 Beł having with integrity 1.1.1 Ensuring members and officers behave with integrity and lead a culture where acting in the public interest is visibly and consistently demonstrated thereby protecting the reputation of the organisation.
-Code of conduct for employees and Councillor's Code of Conduct The Finance, Resources and Customer Services Board revised the code of conduct for its employees in late 2017.
-The Councillors' Code, which was introduced by the Ethical Standards in Public Life etc. (Scotland) Act 2000, sets out a protocol for relations between Councillors and employees.
+Requirements of corporate Evidence of meeting requirement Demonstration of annual compliance 4.4 Dala governance aving with integrity 0-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1 The Occuration of the state of 1.1.1 Ensuring members and officers behave with integrity and lead a culture where acting in the public interest is visibly and consistently demonstrated thereby protecting the reputation of the organisation.
+Code of conduct for employees and Councillor's Code of Conduct The Councillors' Code, which was introduced by the Ethical Standards in Public Life etc. (Scotland) Act 2000, sets out a protocol for relations between Councillors and employees.
 All Elected Members, following their election in May 2017, have signed their declaration of acceptance of office whereby they undertook to meet the requirements of the Councillors' code issued under the Ethical Standards in Public Life etc. (Scotland) Act 2000 in the performance of their functions as a Councillor.
-Protocol for Relationships between Political Groups, Elected Members and Officers The Council's elected member and inter-party protocols and protocol for member / officer relations were reviewed and combined into one composite protocol which was approved by the Finance and Resources Policy Board on 12 th November 2014.
-Members are offered refresher briefings on code of conduct issues twice annually, in February 2020 this included 'Code of Conduct Roadshow - Standards Commission.
-The programme of training scheduled for April 2020 included a session on the Code of Conduct, this was postponed due to the pandemic.
+The Code of Conduct was updated by the Scottish Government in December 2021 and a paper outlining this was approved at Council in December 2021.
+The Code of Conduct for Employees is available on the intranet and is also issued to new employees when they join Renfrewshire Council.
+Protocol for Relationships between Political Groups, Elected Members and Officers The Council's elected member and inter-party protocols and protocol for member/ officer relations were reviewed and combined into one composite protocol which was approved by the Finance and Resources Policy Board on 12 th November 2014.
+A revised Code of Conduct was published by the Scottish Government in December 2021 and a paper on this taken to Council the same month.
+Members are routinely offered refresher briefings